Arran 10

 Chill Filtered: Nope

-Now it feels like there has been a long break since I have put out a full written review so ignore how awful my attempt at typing is.
 The reason for the delay is I foolishly wanted to take a stab at doing a YouTube review.
 In short, it didn’t go well.

 Their new brand reflects the eagles (no not the band) that made Lochranza their home which even caused the building work of the distillery to come to a brief halt.
 It is great that they turned what must have been a remarkably frustrating time and embraced it as part of their identity.

 An extra point must be given for having braille on their label.
+Anything to help make whisky more accessible has to be rewarded.

-The price range is wide-spanning for this bottle and I do wonder if the surge of online love may have been a factor in this.
 I first saw it at £33 which certainly would have given it a higher VFM score however it seems to be sitting between £38 – £45 now.
 At this cost it is starting to hit the higher end for a 10 year old bottle.
 But then again, this is not a standard 10 year old.

 I want to thank the superstar Alan for sending me a fantastic Arran selection of samples to work through.